YS-L/csvlens/README.md

 cargo install --path $(pwd)
 ```

+### Linux package managers
-`csvlens` is also availble on pkgsrc.
+`csvlens` is also available on pkgsrc.
 If you're using NetBSD you can install it using:
 ```
 pkgin install csvlens
 ```